 Labor positions are always interesting to discuss in my opinion and I’m super excited to be here with you today to chat about this!
 For those of you who are new here, I’m Jaimie and I’m a nurse, doula, and lactation consultant who empowers women to birth and breastfeed with confidence.
 I’m here to answer all of your pregnancy, birth, and breastfeeding related questions!
 If you ever have a question, you can submit it on my social medias, blog comments, youtube, or shoot me an email and I will add your question to my list of topics to educate Mama Bears about!

 Now, Back to business...In the media, we’re assaulted with a few basic images of labor/birth positions: bouncing on a labor ball or laying on your back in bed.
 The truth is, there are so many other positions and variations thereof.
 You might be hoping I will provide you with a list of positions to use in labor and when to use them… but it’s not quite that simple… I can’t give you a fool proof labor position guide because every woman and every birth is unique!
 What I can do is tell you how different positions can be helpful to your labor experience!
 Honestly, if you’re in tune with your body, your body will tell you what position to get into.
-But if you find yourself curling up in the fetal position as a go-to and desiring an alternative, you might like to have the Birth Partner Pocket Guide handy so your support person can encourage you into a new position if you’re feeling stuck.
+But if you find yourself curling up in the fetal position as a go-to and desiring an alternative, you might want to take a birth prep course with your birth partner to learn the other positions that support your baby coming earthside.

 Standing is effective at allowing the pelvis to open while utilizing gravity to help your baby descend.
 Many women will find they want to lean over a counter top, sway back and forth, use their partner as support in a “slow dancing” position, or simply pace back and forth.